nomath4u/radiusnetworks.github.io/ibeacon/virtual.md

 5. Start the virtual machine.
 The Virtual iBeacon will attempt to startup automatically.
 6. If you receive a message in the virtual machine that no bluetooth device has been detected,  make sure the virtual machine has captured the device.
 In the VirtualBox menu, select Devices -> USB Devices -> then select your BLE USB device in the menu that shows up so that there is a checkmark by it.
      *  If you receive an error message trying to capture your bluetooth device (it will look like this)

       <img style="height: 150px; margin: 10px 30px 20px 0; border: 2px solid #f5f5f5; border-radius: 7px;" src='http://i.imgur.com/qzMirYi.png'>

-     A quick solution to this problem on OSX computers can be found [here](https://www.virtualbox.org/ticket/2372#comment:12)
+     A quick solution to this problem on OS X computers can be found [here](https://www.virtualbox.org/ticket/2372#comment:12)

 7. Now you can start the Virtual iBeacon manually by typing `start` into the command prompt and pressing enter.